 The best economic development leaders are driven by a passion for people, not profit, says Ron Kitchens, CEO of Southwest Michigan First in our interview.
 For this regional economic development chief, place branding and economic development are much closer connected than some might think.

 Ron serves as the chief executive officer of Southwest Michigan First, a cluster of privately funded economic development advisors who act as catalysts for economic growth.
-He is also the co-founder of the Engage Conference, an invitation-only leadership symposium for global economic leaders.

 - How economic development is connected to place branding;